F4eNn/Audiophile/README.md

 ### IMPORTANT!
 <p>
-If you want to check the registration, you have to wait approximately 1-2 minutes after sending a request because I'm using a free plan for hosting the database.
+If you want to check the registration, you have to wait approximately 1-2 minutes after sending a request because I'm using a free plan for hosting the database, and after inactivity, the database has to start again.
 Other features work without issues :)
 </p>

 <h2>Users should be able to:</h2>